When you refinance a loan, you’re essentially taking out a new loan to pay the other off, with terms that are better for your situation.

 Each situation is different but taking all these factors into consideration will help you decide if refinancing makes sense for you.

 Georgia United offers refinancing options for home loans, new and pre-owned vehicle loans and student loans.
-And new Georgia United Visa® Credit Card account holders can transfer credit card balances without incurring a balance transfer fee.
+And Georgia United Visa® Credit Card account holders can transfer credit card balances without incurring a balance transfer fee.

 You can apply for loan refinancing or a credit card from the comfort of your home on our website, by calling our Member Care Center or visiting a local branch.
 We look forward to helping you achieve your financial goals.